AFCON: Nigeria 1-1 South Africa (4-2 pens) - Stanley Nwabali saves twice in shootout success as Nigeria reach final

 South Africa lost defender Grant Kekana to a red card in extra-time as Nigeria put them under constant pressure, and then lost their nerve in the shootout soon after as Nwabali upstaged opposite number Ronwen Williams, who happened to save four penalties in South Africa's quarter-final win over Cape Verde.

-Nwabali dived bottom left to thwart Teboho Mokoena, before stopping Evidence Makgopa's centrally placed effort to ensure the three-time champions will face either host nation Ivory Coast or Congo in Sunday's final.
+Nwabali dived bottom left to thwart Teboho Mokoena, before stopping Evidence Makgopa's centrally placed effort to ensure the three-time champions will contest Sunday's final against host nation Ivory Coast.

 The game in Bouak had barely started when Nigeria star Victor Osimhen doubled over in apparent pain.
 Osimhen was an injury worry before the game because of abdominal pain, but he was able to resume after a brief pause.